Become a baker using the Concordium Client#

 Note

-In the Mainnet, the cool-down duration for reducing baker stake is set to 21 days.
+In the Mainnet, the cool-down duration for reducing validator stake is set to 21 days.
 This value can be checked as follows:

 $concordium-client consensus show-chain-parameters